mfrancislie/blog-site/README.md

     2. create post list and details
     3. seed sample data
     4. Go to HomePage, PostPage & LoginPage to changes fake api to real api
+14. Switch Between Mock and Real Backend API
+    1. add backendAPI to the context
+    2. add switch button to navbar
+    3. use it in the all screens